 Kitchener stitch is an invisible way to graft two sets of live stitches together.
 It’s used to close the toes of socks, the tips of mittens, and anywhere that you’d like your seams to look uninterrupted.
 You’ve probably seen kitchener stitch used to graft stocking stitch together, so it might come as a surprise to see it used with garter stitch, but it’s entirely possible.
 The trick is to work out the orientation of the stitches, and then the correct combination of movements with the needle.
-Let’s have a look at an example to see how it works.
+Let’s look at how it works on my Jersey Basket pattern:

 To begin Kitchener stitch you will have an equal number of live stitches on each needle, positioned with wrong sides facing.
 In this example the front needle has purl bumps directly underneath the stitches on the right side, and the back needle has knit stitches directly underneath the needle on it’s right side (the outside).